buddhist-uni/buddhist-uni.github.io/_content/booklets/footprints-in-the-dust_dhammika.md

 A down-to-earth biography of the Buddha based on the Pāli Canon.

-An interactive, electronic edition can be read [online here](https://wiswo.org/books/footprints/) and you can see a short (20-minute) interview with Bhante about the book [on YouTube](https://youtu.be/QWvbu4bmQLM) to get an idea of its contents and his humanistic approach.
+An interactive, electronic edition can be read [online here](https://wiswo.org/books/footprints/).